stefan-niedermann/nextcloud-tables/README.md

 - Managing columns is not yet possible
 - Values of type `selection` and `selection/multi` are currently only displayed as ID
 - Validations are not enforced
-- Network state is not considered when synchronizing
 - Sorting & Filtering is not yet possible

 # Nextcloud Tables for Android